JuliaLang/julia/doc/src/manual/performance-tips.md

 !!! note
-    All code in the REPL is evaluated in global scope, so a variable defined and assigned at toplevel will be a **global** variable.
-Variables defined in at top level scope inside modules are also global.
+    All code in the REPL is evaluated in global scope, so a variable defined and assigned at top level will be a **global** variable.
+Variables defined at top level scope inside modules are also global.

 In the following REPL session: